anniebritton/anniebritton/README.md

 👋 My name is Annie Britton and I'm an environmental scientist passionate about digging into Earth science data to provide actionable information about our planet.

 📊 M.S.
-Thesis - An Interpretable Machine Learning Model to Explore Relationships between Drought Indexes and Ecological Drought Impacts in the Cheyenne River Basin, USA
+Thesis - An Interpretable Machine Learning Model to Explore Relationships between Drought Indices and Ecological Drought Impacts in the Cheyenne River Basin, USA

 🛰️ I'm currently working for Johns Hopkins University's Hydroclimate Research Group on a NASA-funded project using Earth observations to improve methods available for estimating the health damages of extreme weather events.